briot/ada-traits-containers/docs_src/vectors.rst

 Vector nodes
 ------------

-The ``Conts.Vectors.Storage`` package is a generic package that provides the low-level implementation of vectors.
+The ``GAL.Vectors.Storage`` package is a generic package that provides the low-level implementation of vectors.
 It is used to instantiate an actual vector, but not meant to be used directly by applications.